 There is no typical profile for a national UN Volunteer.
 Each national UN Volunteer assignment is unique, and each has its own specific requirements.
 National UN Volunteers are entrusted with a wide variety of roles and their duty stations range from capital cities to small villages.

-In addition to being available to a country’s citizens, becoming a national UN Volunteer is also possible for non-nationals residing legally in the host country with status of refugees or stateless persons (if allowed under national laws).
+In addition to being available to a country’s citizens, becoming a national UN Volunteer is also possible for non-nationals residing legally in the host country, with the status of refugees or stateless persons (if permitted under national laws).
 Contact your local UNV or UNDP office to see if you qualify.

 Individual descriptions of assignment

 The specific requirements in terms of education, age, professional qualifications and personal competencies are set out in individual descriptions of each assignment.